graphistry/graph-app-kit/docs/additional-packages.md

 pip install faker
 ```

-Graph-app-kit dependencies are normal and can be safely ignored.
+Graph-app-kit dependency errors on `pip install` are normal and can be safely ignored.

 If the environment is airgapped, copy the packages into the path `./data/py_envs/gak` from the root directory of the Graphistry install.
 Ensure that you use the same system architecture and Python version.